bitcoincashorg/bitcoincash.org/spec/docs2/block.md

 * When creating a value for nBits, the system checks to see if it will produce an nBits which will be interpreted as negative; if so, it divides the significand by 256 and increases the exponent by 1 to produce the same number with a different encoding.

 Difficulty is a measure of how difficult it is to find a hash below a given target.
 The BCH network has a global block difficulty.
-Valid blocks must have a hash below the difficulty target set by `nBits` value.
+Valid blocks must have a hash below the difficulty target calculated from the `nBits` value.

-In the block header the difficulty target is a hash where the leading 32 bits are zero and the rest are one ("pool difficulty" or `pdiff`).
-The BCH protocol represents the difficutly target as a custom floating point type with limited precision; as a result, clients often approximate difficulty based on this (`bdiff`).

-Each block stores a packed representation (called "Bits") for its actual hexadecimal target.
-The target can be derived from it via a predefined formula.
 The current difficulty target is available here: <https://blockexplorer.com/api/status?q=getDifficulty>.

 ### Nonce
 To be valid, a block include a **nonce** value that is the solution to the mining process.
 This proof-of-work is verified by other BCH nodes each time they receive a block.